Skip to main content

 Formatted Output

-By default, knowledge is injected with structured formatting:
+By default, the system injects knowledge with structured formatting:

 ========================================